aws-samples/non-profit-blockchain/ngo-fabric/README.md

 ```

 ## Move on to Part 2
-The workshop instructions can be found in the README files in parts 1-4:
+The workshop instructions can be found in the README files in parts 1-6:

 * [Part 1:](../ngo-fabric/README.md) Start the workshop by building the Hyperledger Fabric blockchain network using Amazon Managed Blockchain.
 * [Part 2:](../ngo-chaincode/README.md) Deploy the non-profit chaincode.
 * [Part 3:](../ngo-rest-api/README.md) Run the RESTful API server.
 * [Part 4:](../ngo-ui/README.md) Run the application.
 * [Part 5:](../new-member/README.md) Add a new member to the network.
+* [Part 6:](../ngo-lambda/README.md) Query the blockchain with a Lambda function.